Paul0TokiCrew/Klonoa-Dimensions/README.md

 ## Compiling and Running
 To compile the source code, you must have [Allegro 5 library](https://github.com/liballeg/allegro5) and [GCC Compiler](https://gcc.gnu.org/) installed.
 If you don't have Allegro 5, go to this [link](https://github.com/liballeg/allegro_wiki/wiki/Quickstart) and install it in your OS

+Open your command line, acess the _src_ folder, and type one of theese commands:

 ### Windows
 > `g++ hello.cpp -o ../hello -lallegro -lallegro_image -lallegro_primitives`